How this creative team and their executives got UNSTUCK with Innovation Coaching.

 For the Team

 Creatively, I gave Katja and her co-writer homework assignments that forced them to work alone.
 Previously, they had only had writing sessions together.
-Having them complete assignments separately allowed them both to freely reconnect to their personal "voice".
+Having them complete assignments separately allowed them both to reconnect to their individual "voice" freely.
 Prior to this, both Katja and her co-writer felt so strongly about their respective versions of the story, that the creative process had been stripped.
-What was left wereas two strong-minded individuals "fighting" for their need to be heard.
-This imbalance left the whole team feeling confused.
+What was left were two strong-minded individuals "struggling" for their need to be heard.
+This imbalance left the entire team feeling confused.

 For the Executive

 What struck me was that Ronald, the leading technology producer, had legitimate points and was right about many of the approaches to implementing the creative.
-The problem he had was not getting the team's buy in.
-My first priority was to quickly gain the confidence of the team and then transfer that confidence back to Ronald.
+The problem he had was not getting the team's buy-in.
+My priority was to gain the team's confidence quickly and then transfer that confidence back to Ronald.

-To do that I had to first address Ronald's communication style with the team.
-We begain to have one on one meetings where he could throw his frustration against the wall.
-Creating a safe space where he could examine his thoughts, free of his leadership responsibilities, allowed him to feel heard, and understood.
+To do that, I had first to address Ronald's communication style with the team.
+We begin to have one on one meetings where he could throw his frustration against the wall.
+Creating a safe space where he could examine his thoughts, free of his leadership responsibilities, allowed him to feel heard and understood.